 Before January 10 for current students or March 10 for incoming students, the ground travel package price is $3,495.
 After those respective dates, the travel package cost is $3,895.
 The package includes a shared room at the Hotel André Latin.

 What’s the deadline to apply?

-February 1 is the deadline for admission to the MFA and Graduate Certificate programs for the Summer 2020 semester.
-We do sometimes consider late applications; email our School of Writing to inquire.
+February 1 is the application deadline for admission to the MFA program, MAW program, and certificate program for the Summer 2020 semester.
+Late applications will be considered, but students applying late may be wait-listed.